yakuzamack/Loki/README.md

 ## Backdooring Electron Apps and Keeping the real Application Working as Normal
 The most straightforward way to use Loki is to replace the files in `{ELECTRONAPP}/resources/app/` with the Loki files.
-This hollows out the app, meaning the app wont function normally -- Loki replaced its functionality.
+This hollows out the app, meaning the app won't function normally -- Loki replaced its functionality.

 If you really want to keep the Electron application running and have it also deploy Loki in the background all hope is not lost!
 [John Hammond](https://x.com/_JohnHammond) and I figured out a way to keep the real Electron application running.
 We've added the file you will need to `/loki/proxyapp/init.js` in this repo.